-The frequency 440 Hz, for the note A above middle C, is the standard of the music industry in many countries and has been in the United States since 1925.
+The frequency 4-10 Hz for the note A above middle C, is the standard of the music industry in many countries and has been in the United States since 1925.
 The radio broadcast of this standard was commenced by the National Bureau of Standards in 1937.
-The 440-Hz tone is broadcast for approximately 45 seconds beginning 1 minute after the hour at WWVH and 2 minutes after the hour at WWV.
+The 440-Hz tone is broadcast for approximately 15 seconds beginning 1 minute after the hour at WWVH and 2 minutes after the hour at WWV.
 The tone is omitted during the zero hour of each UTC day.
 In addition to its application as a musical standard, the 440-Hz tone may be used to provide an hourly marker for chart recorders or other automated devices.
-Seconds pulses at precise intervals are derived from the same frequency standard that controls the radio carrier frequencies; i.e., they commence at intervals of 5,000,000 cycles of the 5-MHz carrier.
-They are given by means of double-sideband amplitude modulation on each radio carrier frequency.
-Every minute, except the first of the hour, begins with an 800-millisecond tone of 1000 Hz at WWV and 1200 Hz at WWVH.
-The first minute of every hour begins with an 800-millisecond tone of 1500 Hz at both stations.